timkent/container-layer-check/README.md

 # container-layer-check

-This is an action to check if the specified container shares a layer with the parent.
-If no match is found, the parent image has likely changed.
+This is an action to check if the specified container shares layers with the parent.
+If the parent layers do not match, the parent image has likely changed.
 This action performs the check without pulling the images, and works across repositories.

 This action depends on `skopeo` and at least version 3.9 of `python`.
 It should work on any of the available Ubuntu runners from `ubunt-18.04` on.